moneyadviceservice/frontend-code-standards/Readme.md

 ## CSS
 ### General Coding Principles
+* Add CSS through external files, minimizing the # of files, if possible.
+It should always be in the HEAD of the document.
+* Use the LINK tag to include, never the @import.
+* Don't include styles inline in the document, either in a style tag or on the elements.
+It's harder to track down style rules.
+* Use [normalize.css](http://necolas.github.io/normalize.css/) to make rendering more consistent across browsers.
+This is automatically included as part of mas-assets (our gem containing shared client side assets).
 * Do not use presentational class names such as 'green'.
 * Any style you apply to :hover also apply to :focus so that keyboard users get the same visual cues.
 * Do not make your styles too specific - specifity wars are a maintanence nightmare!
 * Avoid using IDs (keeps specificity low and promotes reusability)
 * Instead of using content semantics for class names (e.g news) use intention and design patterns (e.g promo-box and carousel) to ensure reusability of the object.
-* Consider styling classes (.subheading) instead of elements (h2) to promote reusablity and reduce tying design to document structure (which is very brittle).
+* Consider styling classes (.heading-secondary) instead of elements (h2) to promote reusablity and reduce tying design to document structure (which is very brittle).
 If directly styling elements inside components use child selectors where possible to reduce the depth of applicability - this is ensures that styles do not affect other unintended elements.
 * Use Sass to make your CSS more maintainable (see below).
  <!-- add something about using .no-js and .js-enhanced classes on the body element to enable contextual styling   -->